Bukit Kiara: History

 In 1976, the government acquired the then 1,534-acre Bukit Kiara rubber estate from Ng Chin Siu & Sons Rubber Estates Ltd and other minority land owners for RM49.14 million.

-Subsequently, some 200 acres was marked public institutional land to house the National Institute of Public Administration (Intan), National Science Centre and the Securities Commission, among others.
+Subsequently, some 200 acres were marked as public institutional land to house the National Institute of Public Administration (Intan), National Science Centre and the Securities Commission, among others.

 Minutes of government meetings obtained from the National Archives reveal the government later commissioned the services of US Landscape architects and planners Royston Hanamoto, Alley and Abey to lead a local team of professional firms and eminent individuals to prepare a 'botanical garden' master plan for the remaining 1,300 acres.

 The master plan, completed in 1982, provided for the creation of an arboretum in the north merging southwards into a park-like National Mausoleum and an international-standard 'public' golf course bordering Jalan Damansara (now Kelab Golf Perkhidmatan Awam).

 While the plan remained intact until 1987, along the way, the development of private sector recreation clubs and high-end residential and mixed development projects violated the purpose of the government's acquisition in 1976.